Lesson 7: Japan

 Encourage your child to locate Japan on a globe or world map.
 Ask him what he knows about the country of Japan.
 Explain to him that tomorrow he will begin reading a novel about a young girl who lives in Japan.

-Materials: journalAsk your child to read the online booklet A Kids Guide to Japan (found at the following web link).
+Materials: A Kids Guide to Japan by Moving Beyond the Page, journalAsk your child to read the book A Kids Guide to Japan.
 Ask him the following questions when he has finished.

 - What is the climate of Japan?It is warm and dry in the spring, rainy and then hot and humid in the summer, cool and breezy in the fall, and cold and sunny in the winter (and it snows in some areas).